-The kitchen is the heart of today’s home, and it’s one of the rooms buyers are most focused on when they step inside a property for sale.
-The good news is that you don’t always have to re-do the whole thing from scratch.
+The kitchen is the heart of today’s home.
+And it’s one of the rooms buyers are most focused on when they step inside a property for sale.
+The good news is that you don’t always have to renovate a whole kitchen from scratch.

 If you want to really create the wow-factor, you can give your kitchen an additional work-space and more storage with an island.
 It will draw the kitchen out into an open-plan living or dining space and create the perfect entertaining area.